algolia/algoliasearch-client-javascript/doc/contribution_addNewClient.md

 ## Add the language/client to the tool chain

 Add each client in the file `openapitools.json`, following the others client structure.
-Then add it to the `scripts/multiplexer.sh` file to register it for the other commands.

 Don't forget to write tests for it using the [CTS](./CTS.md)

 ## Customize the template

 API clients require a custom Algolia logic in order to seamlessly work with our engine.

-The first thing to do is strip as much code as possible, because the generation include lots of useless feature.
+**The first thing to do is strip as much code as possible, because the generation include lots of useless feature.**

 You will need to implement: